-The Commission recommends the development and implementation of a framework for the reporting of comprehensive and authoritative power system information.
+- 3.132 The Commission recommended the development and implementation of a framework for the reporting of comprehensive and authoritative power system information.
 This information would support acceptable reliability performance in the Territory's power systems.
-Information that should be reported includes:

-- system planning information, including demand forecasts, the adequacy of system capacity relative to forecast demand, adequacy of fuel supplies and other major security risks, and knowledge of planning and investment commitments.
-The planning instruments should replicate the purpose and characteristics of the AEMO ESOO/PSA and NTNDP instruments for the NEM; - health of the system information, including on system performance trends, regulatory and technical compliance and the findings of investigations into power system incidents; and - the reliability outcomes experienced by customers.

-It is recommended that the Territory's regulatory framework require a similar suite of instruments or reports as is available in the NEM.
-The important criteria are that the content of the reports is consistent with those available in the NEM, and that the data are available at a convenient time in the planning cycle.
+Information that should be reported includes: - system planning information, including demand forecasts, the adequacy of system capacity relative to forecast demand, adequacy of fuel supplies and other major security risks, and knowledge of planning and investment commitments.
+The planning instruments should replicate the purpose and characteristics of the AEMO ESOO/PSA and NTNDP instruments for the NEM; - health of the system information, including on system performance trends, regulatory and technical compliance and the findings of investigations into power system incidents; and - the reliability outcomes experienced by customers. - 3.133 It was recommended that the Territory's regulatory framework require a similar suite of instruments or reports as is available in the NEM.
+The important criteria were that the content of the reports be consistent with those available in the NEM, and that the data was available at a convenient time in the planning cycle.